 4) Beta Carotene / Vitamin A

-When processed by the body, beta carotene turns into Vitamin A. In a study published by the British Journal of Cancer; Vitamin A was proven to aid in making the cervix more resistant to illnesses like HPV, the infection that could lead to cervical cancer.
+Another excellent tip on how to keep your cervix healthy is consuming enough beta carotene.
+When processed by the body, beta carotene turns into Vitamin A. In a study published by the British Journal of Cancer, Vitamin A was proven to aid in making the cervix more resistant to illnesses like HPV, the infection that could lead to cervical cancer.

 The daily recommended Vitamin A allowance for female adults is 700 mcg, or retinol activity equivalents (RAE).
 To meet that requirement, try eating more of the following Vitamin A-rich foods:

 |Sweet Potatoes||A cup of mashed sweet potato can give you 275% of your daily Vitamin A requirements.|